mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 tags: 2016 review
 twitter_large: true
 image: open-source-sentry.jpg
+custom_excerpt: "What happened in 2016?
+This is my story, full of open source, travel and tweets.
+How did react-boilerplate, styled-components and Carte Blanche come to be?"
 ---

-Originally this review was meant to solely be about 2016, but as it started coming along I noticed that the story didn't make any sense without any context.
+Originally this review was meant to solely be about 2016, but as it started coming along I noticed that the narrative didn't make any sense without any context.
 So, I'll start from the beginning – my time in London.

 ## Animade